openshift/ansible-service-broker/docs/specs/apb.yml-plan-support.md

 ---

 3) Move any example of a `[]map[string]T` to `[]T`.
-The former introduced an entirely unecessary map layer.
+The former introduced an entirely unnecessary map layer.
 They started to get nested after moving params onto plans and things got very ugly because of it.
 Reintroduce `name` onto `T`s.

 **Old Format**